-During the quarter ending June 30, 2005, PG&E called a total of sixteen (16) OFO events.
-All sixteen (16) of the events were system-wide OFOs and all were a result of high pipeline inventory.
+During the quarter ending September 30, 2006, PG&E called a total of eleven (11) OFO events.
+Nine (9) of the events were system-wide OFOs and two (2) were customer-specific OFOs.
+Ten (10) of the OFO events were a result of high pipeline inventory and one event was a result of low pipeline inventory.
 There were no EFO events during this quarter.
 There were no "trimming", or receipt point capacity allocation, events during the quarter.
 Table 1 provides a summary of each OFO event.